pknipp/NetAssign/README.md

 ```
 [['power', 4, 7, 3], [['ordinal', 4, 5, 6, 7], ['prime', 7, 11, 13, 17]]]
 ```
 The outer array contains two elements, corresponding to the fact that there are two different randomizations which must be performed.
 Let's consider these one element at a time.
-The first element consists of an array:
+The first element consists of a flat array:
 ```
 ['power', 4, 7, 3]
 ```
 This signifies that the variable <tt>power</tt> should randomly receive 3 + 1 = 4 different values which are spread evenly between a minimum value of 4 and a maximum value of 7.
-Hence, <tt>power</tt> should be randomly chosen from the set (4, 5, 6, 7).
+Hence, <tt>power</tt> should be randomly chosen from the set {4, 5, 6, 7} (using notation from mathematics, not JavaScript).

 Next consider the second element in <tt>inputs</tt>, which consists of a two-dimensional array.
-This signifies that there are two or more variables must be chosen in a correlated manner.
+This signifies that there are two or more variables, which must be chosen in a correlated manner.
 ```
-[['ordinal', 4, 5, 6, 7], ['prime', 7, 11, 13, 17]]]
+[['ordinal', 4, 5, 6, 7], ['prime', 7, 11, 13, 17]]
 ```
-This subarray contains two sub-subarrays each of length *N* + 1, where *N* is the number of different randomized values that these variables should assume.
+This contains two sub-subarrays each of length *N* + 1, where *N* is the number of different randomized values that these variables should assume.
 The zeroth element of each sub-subarray is the name of the particular variable, and the remaining *N* elements (which themselves need *not* be numbers) are the values that the particular variable may assume.
 Note that these randomizations occur in a correlated manner.
 For instance, if <tt>ordinal</tt> equals 5, then <tt>prime</tt> equals 11.  (ie, the 5th prime number is 11.)

-In this particular example there is exactly one instance of the first type of randomization and one instance of the second type of randomization, but there can be any combination of these two numbers.
+In this particular example there is exactly one instance of the first type of randomization and one instance of the second type of randomization, but there can be any combination of the different types of randomizations.

 3. <tt>answer_code</tt>:

 This is a string.
 For a fill-in-the-blank question this simply corresponds to the answer.
 For a numerical question, however, this string is a mathematical/algebraic/trigonometric expression which provides the answer.
-The syntax used is fairly intuitive and powerful.
-It probably includes the names of your variables (not enclosed with braces), parentheses, and operators such as +, -, *, /, and ^ (for exponentiation).
+The syntax used is both intuitive and powerful.
+It probably includes the names of your variables (not enclosed with braces), parentheses, and operators such as +, -, *, /, and/or ^ (for exponentiation).
 Click <a href="http://www.partow.net/programming/exprtk">
 www.partow.net/programming/exprtk</a> for more details.
 For the second and third examples given at the top of this section, what follows are the respective strings for the <tt>answer_code</tt>:
 ```